khakhalin/notes/keywords/spark.md

         * `1 != 'X' ` is however also false!
 Because you can't negotiate with NaNs!
 Which is different to how Pandas is treating it, for eample.
 * `df.where()` - just a complete alias for `filter`; no new functionality
 * `df.col_name.isNull()` - thats how to find nulls / NAs

+An operation that is somewhat akin to filtering: **drop_duplicates**
+* Simple `drop_duplicates` is usually safe, but triggers (almost?) a full calculation of thd df, and so shouldn't be thrown around casually.
+In most cases, for large dataframes, some kind of merging and/or summarizing provides a better performance.
+* `drop_duplicate(['col1', 'col2'])` allows to drop duplicates only on a selected column, and it is a dangerous operation (☢️) as if the df is broken across partitions, these will be processed separately, and then summarized, which means that it is not guaranteed which rows will end up in the final df.
+On one partition it would have been the 1st one for every occurance of `col1, col2`, but with many partitions it's unpredictable, and also depends on the number of cores on which the code runs.
+    * One option that seems to work (and is ok for small dataframes): do `.coalesce(1)` and sorting `.orderBy('col1')` before dropping duplicates.
+    * Another otion, to use window functions instead (see below); for example, instead of `.drop_duplicates(['col'])` do:
+    ```python
+   df = (
+       df.withColumn('rank', rank().over(
+           Window.partitionBy('col').orderBy('date')
+           ))
+       .filter(col('rank')==1)
+       .drop('rank')
+    )
+     ```

 ## Grouping and summarizing